LouisePrd/Cat-Astrophe/README.md

 </p>

 ## Testing
-Registration works, but if don't feel like signing up for an account<br>
+Registration with hashing works but if don't feel like signing up for an account<br>
 login : louise<br>
 password : test<br>